Outsourcing Custody and Clearing

 In the long term, many of the more complex concepts that will power features within Advisor[X] are being used by the leaders in these fields.
 The Data Science community has brought a huge amount of knowledge and resource into Python, allowing the integration of machine learning, natural language processing and other complex algorithms to be used in platforms like ours.

 Our team of stakeholders has years and years of experience in the financial industry.
 This combined experience has driven the vision of Advisor[X] from the beginning.
 That said, it is important that our users direct our roadmap.
-To quote our CCO, Chris Hamm: “We’re taking every advisor pain point that we encounter and creating a solution for it.”
+To quote our CCO, Chris Hamm: “We’re taking every financial professional’s pain point that we encounter and creating a solution for it.”

-Our platform is not being built in a vacuum; instead, our advisors have the power to guide the development and priority of features that we provide.
+Our platform is not being built in a vacuum; instead, our financial professionals have the power to guide the development and priority of features that we provide.
 We have already added several improvements to Advisor[X] based on ideas from our early adoption users and we are excited for what the future holds.

 Third party service providers (OR strategic partners) mentioned are separate entities from IFP.